 We will provide some optional preparatory sessions on coding and mathematical basics in late summer and at the start of the course.

-We have two full-time teaching assistants who will provide help and will run scheduled surgery sessions throughout the programme.
+We have three full-time teaching assistants who will provide help and will run scheduled surgery sessions throughout the programme.
 But we expect you to try things on your own and to form your own study groups.
 We offer plenty of help, but also expect students to organise their own learning.